Skip to main contentAccessibility feedback

 In other words, the frame of reference for his words isn’t “read the whole Bible.”
 It’s all about the manna.

-And in response to the second temptation, Jesus responds, “You shall not tempt the Lord your God” (Matt.
+In response to the second temptation, Jesus responds, “You shall not tempt the Lord your God” (Matt.
 4:7).
-This time, he’s recalling Deuteronomy 6:16, “You shall not put the Lord your God to the test, as you tested him at Massah.”
+This time, he’s recalling Deuteronomy 6:16: “You shall not put the Lord your God to the test, as you tested him at Massah.”
 And what happened at Massah?
 It’s where God had Moses miraculously bring water for from the rock (Exod.
 17:1-7).

 I want you to know, brethren, that our fathers were all under the cloud, and all passed through the sea, and all were baptized into Moses in the cloud and in the sea, and all ate the same supernatural food and all drank the same supernatural drink.
 For they drank from the supernatural Rock which followed them, and the Rock was Christ.

-But in scripture, spiritual generally doesn’t mean “an invisible thing totally cut off from the visible world.”
-That’s because we don’t just live in a world of ghosts and animals, but of men—who are made up of body and soul.
+But in Scripture, ”spiritual” generally doesn’t mean “an invisible thing totally cut off from the visible world.”
+That’s because we live in a world not just of ghosts and animals, but also of men—who are made up of body and soul.
 Our souls express themselves through our bodies.
 When Jesus quotes Genesis to say that “a man shall leave his father and mother and be joined to his wife, and the two shall become one” (Matt.
 19:5), he’s describing a spiritual union brought about through the bodies of the two spouses.

 So how was the manna “spiritual food”?
 Because by this visible sign, God made present an invisible reality (his providence).
 He could have chosen to feed his people miraculously with bread from the earth.
 Instead, he chose to do so with bread from heaven.
 As the Psalmist says, God “commanded the skies above, and opened the doors of heaven; and he rained down upon them manna to eat, and gave them the grain of heaven.
 Man ate of the bread of the angels; he sent them food in abundance” (78:22-25).